 Ok, let’s experiment!
 What are the best dishes to try vegan cheese in?

 Well, what’s your favorite cheese meal?
 Recreate that.
-You can make a vegan cheese pizza, quesadilla, sprinkle a bit over a casserole, add to a sandwich, or dig into chips & dip.
+You can make a vegan cheese pizza, quesadilla, sprinkle a bit over a casserole, add to a sandwich, or dig into potato chips & dip.